Pathmark: 1990s

-Supermarkets General cut its losses in fiscal year 1994 (ending January 29, 1994, which the company defined as 1993) to $17 million (excluding extraordinary items and accounting changes) on net sales of $4.21 billion.
-It had its first profitable year in fiscal year 1995 (ended January 28, 1995) since fiscal year 1987, earning $10 million (not counting a $13 million credit for prior losses) on $4.21 billion in net sales.
-Pathmark sales were $3.84 billion and $3.79 in fiscal 1994 and 1995 respectively.

-In fiscal year 1996 (ending February 3, 1996), Supermarkets General had net income of $77 million on sales of $3.97 billion.
-Pathmark's sales were $3.85 billion.
 In fiscal year 1997 (ending February 1, 1997), the parent company had a net loss of $20 million on sales of $3.71 billion.
 This included a charge the company took for the upcoming sale of 12 unprofitable Pathmark stores, mostly in southern New Jersey.
 Pathmark's supermarket sales came to all but $9 million of the corporate total.
 Same-store sales decreased 2.8 percent from the previous fiscal year, primarily due to heavy competition.
-James Donald, Futterman's successor as chief executive officer, laid off over 200 employees at Pathmark's Woodbridge, New Jersey headquarters in March 1997.